-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments and accounts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments, long-term investments and accounts receivable.
 The Company maintains its cash and cash equivalents with high-credit quality financial institutions.
 Such amounts may exceed federally-insured limits.

-As of June 30, 2017, three customers each accounted for over 10% of the Company's accounts receivable, at 34%, 29% and 27%, respectively.
-At December 31, 2016, three customers each accounted for over 10% of the Company's accounts receivable, at 36%, 29% and 25%, respectively (for additional information regarding the Company's customers, see Note 2, Summary of Significant Accounting Policies).
+As of September 30, 2017, three wholesalers each accounted for over 10% of the Company's accounts receivable, at 33%, 31% and 28%, respectively.
+At December 31, 2016, three wholesalers each accounted for over 10% of the Company's accounts receivable, at 36%, 29% and 25%, respectively (for additional information regarding the Company's wholesalers, see Note 2, Summary of Significant Accounting Policies).
 Revenues are primarily derived from major wholesalers and pharmaceutical companies that generally have significant cash resources.
 The Company performs ongoing credit evaluations of its customers as warranted and generally does not require collateral.
 Allowances for doubtful accounts receivable are maintained based on historical payment patterns, aging of accounts receivable and the Company's actual write-off history.
-As of June 30, 2017 and December 31, 2016, no allowances for doubtful accounts were deemed necessary by the Company on its accounts receivable.
+As of September 30, 2017 and December 31, 2016, no allowances for doubtful accounts were deemed necessary by the Company on its accounts receivable.